ytliu0/ChineseCalendar/README.md

 - calendar.css: CSS file for the HTML pages mentioned above.
 - calendar_chinese.css: CSS file for the Chinese version of the HTML pages mentioned above.
 - header.js: JavaScript file for creating the header in all HTML pages, including the Chinese version of the HTML pages.
-- calendarData20190429.js: contains data used for conversion between the Western calendar and Chinese calendar, dates and times of the moon phases and 24 solar terms between -721 and 2200.
+- calendarData.js: contains data used for conversion between the Western calendar and Chinese calendar, dates and times of the moon phases and 24 solar terms between -721 and 2200.
 I computed these data and put them into JSON format.
-The number 20190429 indicates that they were updated on April 29, 2019.
 This file is used by index.html, table.html and the Chinese version of these two files.
 - calendar.js: JavaScript file for handling the activities on index.html and index_chinese.html.
 - table.js: JavaScript file for handling the activities on table.html and table_chinese.html.
 - ancientCalendars.js: contain functions that handle the calendars before 104 B.C.